 Zimmerman et al., NCT05965726, RECOVER-VITAL, NCT05965726, Mar 2026

-RCT 964 patients showing no improvement in long COVID with 15-day or 25-day paxlovid.
+RCT 964 patients showing no difference in improvement of long COVID with 15-day or 25-day paxlovid compared with placebo.

 Effect extraction follows pre-specified rules prioritizing more serious outcomes.
 Submit updates